Payments for older Australians

-The Age Pension provides financial assistance and access to a range of concessions for eligible older Australians.
+The Age Pension provides income support and access to a range of concessions for eligible older Australians.
 If you meet the age and residence requirements, we will calculate how much Age Pension you can get, depending on your income, assets and other circumstances.

 Read more about Age Pension and planning your retirement.

-If you have lived or worked outside of Australia and are claiming or receiving , we may also ask you to apply for a pension from the other countries you have lived or worked in.
+If you have lived or worked outside of Australia and are claiming or receiving a pension, we may also ask you to apply for a pension from the other countries you have lived or worked in.